 Surgery is one of the most common forms of cancer treatment and is often the cornerstone of a treatment plan.
-Many cancer patients have some kind of surgery during their cancer treatment—sometimes only surgery; other times, surgery in combination with chemotherapy or radiation.
-The specialists and cancer healthcare teams at MedStar Health are fully prepared to be with you, answer questions, and provide compassion during each phase of your surgery.
+Many cancer patients have some type of surgery during their cancer treatment—sometimes only surgery; other times, a type of surgery in combination with chemotherapy or radiation.
+The specialists and cancer healthcare teams at MedStar Health are fully prepared to be with you, answer questions, and provide compassion during each phase of your treatment.

 The surgeons at MedStar Health can treat patients from cancer diagnosis to reconstruction in the following ways: